XuToTo/sanic-docs-zh/testing.md

-# Testing
+# 测试

 Sanic endpoints can be tested locally using the `test_client` object, which depends on the additional [aiohttp](https://aiohttp.readthedocs.io/en/stable/) library.

 The `test_client` exposes `get`, `post`, `put`, `delete`, `patch`, `head` and `options` methods for you to run against your application.
 A simple example (using pytest) is like follows: